gocardless/coach/README.md

 Each middleware declares what it requires from those that have ran before it, and what it will provide to those that run after.
 Whenever a middleware chain is mounted, these requirements will be verified.
-In the above, if our `Whoami` middleware had neglected to use `AuthenticatedUser`, then mounting would fail with the error...
+In the above, if our `Whoami` middleware had neglected to use `AuthenticatedUser`, then mounting would fail with the error:

     Coach::Errors::MiddlewareDependencyNotMet: AuthenticatedUser requires keys [authenticated_user] that are not provided by the middleware chain